PallabiK/rainbowsandbrains/src/content/2021_05_23_happy-birthday.md

 Next, copy the share link for the image and go to the [Google Drive Direct Download Link Generator](https://sites.google.com/site/gdocs2direct/home) to turn it into (you guessed it) a direct download link.
 This may sound a bit complicated, but shut up it's free!

-Once you have the direct download link, you can create a **figure html** tag in the Markdown document and paste it as the source of the image.
+Once you have the direct download link, you can create a **figure html** tag in the markdown document and paste it as the source of the image.
 (Check the example in this .md file)

 <figure class="image">